badmagick329/twitch-chat-search/README.md

 - 🔍 **Search Functionality**: Allows users to search Twitch chat for messages containing a specific string or messages sent by a specific user.
 - 🖌️ **Highlighting**: Highlights search results in green for easy identification within the Twitch chat interface.

-## Requirements
+## Limitations

-Currently this extension requires the 7TV browser extension to function
+Currently this extension works with 7TV chat and twitch chat without add-ons

 ## Usage